MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

   <img src="https://github.com/vtoure/MI2CAST/blob/master/images/causalStatement.svg" alt="causal statement"/>
 </p>

 Furthermore, one big challenge relies on capturing enough contextual information to gradually enrich a causal statement.
 This type of information may be diffuse and difficult to curate.
-With these guidelines, we hope to formalize the depiction of that metadata in order to obtain contextualized causal statements that can be used for applications in systems biology and systems medicine.
+With these guidelines, we hope to formalize the depiction of that metadata to obtain contextualized causal statements that can be used for applications in systems biology and systems medicine.

 ## The MI2CAST rules